ClicShoppingOfficialModulesV3/apps_tools_import_data/README.md

 # apps_tools_import_data

-This apps Allow to migrate your data from other e-commerce platform like OsCommerce, Opencart ...
+This apps Allow to migrate your data from other e-commerce platform

-This app come from with Oscommerce 233, Oscommerce Phoenix, Zencart, Prestashop, OpenCart
+This app come from with (example):
+- Oscommerce 233,
+- Oscommerce Phoenix,
+- OscMax 2.0
+- Zencart,
+- Prestashop 1.6,
+- OpenCart

 You can create you own export easily and adapt in function your needs via a new hook.